willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

    - Rotate tokens regularly

 2. **Principle of Least Privilege**:
-   - Use resource-scoped policies instead of account-wide roles when possible
+   - Use resource-scoped roles instead of account-wide roles when possible
-   - Grant only necessary permissions
+   - Grant only necessary roles
    - Limit resource access to specific zones when appropriate

 3. **Audit Logging**: